ll7/paf21-1/components/test_simple_driving/README.md

-# Test Subscriber Camera
+# Test Simple Driving

 ## About
-This is just a ROS node made for testing purposes.
+This ROS node is capable of sending Ackermann driving signals.
-Use it as a blueprint for creating new ROS nodes.

 ## Build Node + Run Tests